vbookshelf/ChatGPT-Experiments/Exp_16-secret-superhero-system-message-setup/README.md

 - Check how well the bot complies with the instructions given in the system message.

 ### Notes
-- The bot's complied brilliantly.
+- The chatbot complied brilliantly.

 ```